Last updated on April 15, 2026

 MTGA, on the other hand, revolves around gems, gold, and wildcards.

+MTG Arena's economy is essentially a F2P model.
 It is initially free to play, though realistically you might want to at least spend money on the welcome bundle when you get started.
-You also get some very basic starter decks as part of the new player experience.
+You also get very basic starter decks as part of the new player experience.

-After that, you can play in the Standard, Historic, and Brawl queues for free, but if you want to play limited, you have to pony up.
-Just playing games will earn you XP and gold, which you can then use to either buy packs or enter events.
-Opening packs will get you cards and more wildcards, along with progressing your vault.
-Then you can turn the wildcards into whatever cards you want and build real decks.
+After that, you can play in the Standard, Historic, Pioneer, Timeless, and Brawl queues for free, but if you want to play Limited, you have to pony up.
+Just playing games will earn you daily XP and gold, which you can then use to either buy packs or enter events.
+Opening packs gets you cards and wildcards, along with progress on your vault.
+Then you can turn the wildcards into whatever cards you want and build decks.

 This wildcard and crafting system means that MTG Arena has no trading.
 This is a key aspect of the entire economy.

 MTGA is nominally free to play, but if you want to play a lot of different Standard decks, you're going to have to put some money in.
-I personally only really play draft.
-But if your win rate at draft is high enough, you can realistically go infinite and not have to buy more gems.
+I personally only really play draft, and if my win rate at draft is high enough, I can realistically go infinite and not have to buy more gems.
 In fact, I haven't had to in a long time. #nobigdeal

 Suffice it to say, the more you want to play and/or the more different types of decks you want to have, then you're more likely to need to take out your wallet.
 And if you want to buy cosmetics (a personalization option not available on Magic Online) Wizards will also happily take your money for that too.